Vavaʻu: Recorded history

 Don Francisco Mourelle de la Rúa, commanding the Spanish frigate Princesa, was the first European to come to Vavaʻu, which he did on 4 March 1781.
-He charted Vavaʻu as Martín de Mayorga, naming it after the man who was the Viceroy of New Spain at that time.
+He charted Vavaʻu as Martín de Mayorga, naming it after the incumbent Viceroy of New Spain.
 Captain James Cook had known about the islands a decade earlier, but the people in Haʻapai had told him it would be no good for him to go there; they told him there was no harbour.
 They may have told him this to dissuade him from going there; but Cook heeded their advice.

 As it turned out, Mourelle found excellent anchoring, in Vavaʻu, which he desperately needed, because he had failed to find a harbour at the last two places he had tried to land, Fonualei (Bitterness island) and Late.
 He gave the harbour at Vavaʻu the name Port of Refuge, although his original port of refuge had been the bay on the west coast of the main island, near Longomapu.

-Twelve years later, in 1793, Alessandro Malaspina visited the area for a month, following up on Mourelle’s investigations, and formally claiming the islands for Spain.
+Twelve years later, in 1793, the Malaspina Expedition visited the area for a month, following up on Mourelle's investigations, and formally claiming the islands for Spain.

 Whaling vessels were among the first regular Western visitors to the islands.
 The first on record was the Fanny, on 17 June 1823, and the last was the Robert Morrison, from July through September, 1883.
 These vessels came for water, food, and wood - and sometimes they recruited islanders to serve as crewmen on their ships.
 They stimulated commerce and were significant agents for change on the islands.

 In 1839, the Tuʻi Tonga (chief), George Tupou I, instituted the Vavaʻu Code in Vavaʻu.